 Mr. Dalton begins to question him about where he lives, to whom he pays rent, how big the place is, and how much he pays for rent per week.
-Bigger had heard Mr. Dalton owns the South Side Real Estate Company, the place where he pays the rent each week.
+Bigger had heard that Mr. Dalton owns the South Side Real Estate Company, the place where he pays the rent each week.

-Turns out Bigger is twenty years old and unmarried.
+It turns out Bigger is twenty years old and unmarried.

 Mr. Dalton continues to question him, saying that the relief people had said that Bigger works very hard when he’s interested in what he’s doing.
 But they also said he was always in trouble.
 Mr. Dalton wonders if Bigger will keeping stealing now that he has a job?

 Bigger says no.

 Mr. Dalton plans to hire Bigger as his driver, and he’ll pay him $25 a week.
 He’ll get the clothes he needs, his meals, and a room to sleep in.
 He can keep $5 for himself to spend as he likes, and he should send the remaining $20 to his mother to keep his brother and sister in school.

 Mr. Dalton then tells him about the daily schedule: Bigger will have to take Mr. Dalton to the office at nine.
 Then he needs to return home to take Miss Dalton to school at ten.
 At twelve, he should pick up Miss Dalton at the university.
 From then until night, he’s free, unless the Daltons need to go out at night.
 He’ll work every day, but the family doesn’t get up until noon on Sundays, so he can have Sunday mornings off.
 He’ll get one full day off every two weeks.

 Mary Dalton walks into the room.
 Yes, she is the same girl from the movie.

 Mr. Dalton introduces Bigger to Mary as their new chauffeur.